 Eligible applicants for AMIDEAST Programs

 Students begin the application process on AMIDEAST’s online application system.
-Students must submit a completed application online and the following additional documents to AMIDEAST headquarters in Washington, D.C:
+Students must submit a completed application online and the following additional documents (either online or by mail):

 After all documents are received, applications will be considered.
 The Admissions Committee reviews each application individually and AMIDEAST staff inform students of their application status within two weeks of receipt of all supporting documents.

 Applications for AMIDEAST Education Abroad Programs are accepted and considered on a rolling basis with the following deadlines: April 15th for fall programs, October 15th for spring semesters, and March15th for summer sessions.
 Despite the open nature of our application process, we urge you to complete your application as soon as possible in order to ensure space for you on your preferred program as our admissions are decided on a rolling basis. your application as soon as possible in order to ensure space for you on your preferred program as our admissions are decided on a rolling basis.